 The kinematically deterministic and programmable nature of origami has also fostered the creation of soft robotic grippers~\cite{zhang2025application}.
 The idea is to use folding to convert compact sheets or shells into a three-dimensional enclosure for object grasping and manipulation.
 By customizing the underlying crease design and integrating novel actuation methods such as fluidics~\cite{li2019vacuum, chen2021soft, cao2024design}, pulled tendons~\cite{liu2024tendon}, responsive materials~\cite{miyashita2017robotic, tolley2014self}, or hybrid schemes~\cite{cao2024design}, one can uniquely design soft grippers for specific target objects and task environments~\cite{ye2026integrating, geckeler2022bistable}.
 In addition, elastic instability and snap-through can further amplify the speed and magnitude of origami folding for rapid, non-invasive grasping \cite{hong2022boundary, yang2021grasping}.

-However, the kinematically deterministic nature of origami can also significantly constrain gripping functionality.
+However, the kinematically deterministic nature of origami can also significantly constrain grasping functionality.
 Once the crease pattern is defined, the corresponding folding trajectories and grasp modes are fixed.
-As a result, robotic gripping is typically demonstrated on a small set of curated targets, rather than a truly open-ended task environment \cite{shintake2018soft, firouzeh2017under}.
-Extending the gripping capability to diverse object sizes and shapes often requires more complex origami designs and additional actuation hardware, such as multi-chamber pneumatics, valve networks, variable-stiffness elements, or snapping mechanisms, increasing the overall complexity \cite{hong2025reprogrammable}.
+As a result, robotic grasping is typically demonstrated on a small set of curated targets, rather than a truly open-ended task environment \cite{shintake2018soft, firouzeh2017under}.
+Extending the grasping capability to diverse object sizes and shapes often requires more complex origami designs and additional actuation hardware, such as multi-chamber pneumatics, valve networks, variable-stiffness elements, or snapping mechanisms, increasing the overall complexity \cite{hong2025reprogrammable}.
 Even though fabrication methods have improved significantly via monolithic manufacturing, practical constraints still remain~\cite{zhai2023desktop, wu2025monolithic}.
-These limitations motivated us to adopt \emph{a new grasping strategy that is robust enough to grasp objects of radically different shapes under diverse working conditions, while maintaining the simplicity of the underpinning origami design and actuation.}
+These limitations motivated us to adopt \emph{a new grasping strategy that is robust enough to grasp objects with radically different shapes under diverse working conditions, while maintaining the simplicity of origami design and actuation.}

 Therefore, in this study, we introduce \emph{stochastic entanglement behaviors} into the origami mechanism as a novel approach toward robust and versatile object manipulation.
 Arrays of compliant filaments and tentacle-like appendages have been shown to achieve remarkably reliable object capture through contact-driven coiling and braiding, where grasp emerges from redundant contacts and topological locking rather than deterministic enclosure alone~\cite{becker2022active, li2024pegrip}.
 Prior works in spiral and twisting grippers further demonstrated that curvature and torsion in the body can enlarge the capture envelope and improve retention across different targets \cite{wang2025spirobs, yang2020twining}.
 Together, these studies suggest that entanglement can mitigate the limitations of conventional origami grippers by shifting the objective from accurately executing a planned folding motion to robustly harnessing collective behaviors.